bartosovic-lab/nanoscope/README.md

 ```

 # Preprocessing
-Timing: ~8h on HPC with 16 cores per jobs and up to 100 jobs simultaneously running
+Timing: ~8h on HPC - 16-20 cores per job and up to 100 jobs simultaneously running.

-Required storage for processed data: ~150GB
+Required storage for processed data: ~150GB.

 The first steps of processing from fastq files to cell picking will be done by the workflow management system, snakemake.
 It will cover the following steps :